makuhs/DuboisChallenge/README.md

 Full project details can be found here: https://github.com/ajstarks/dubois-data-portraits/blob/master/challenge/2025

-I am challenging myself to replicate all graphics as close as possible entirely in R using ```#ggplot2```  --  ❌ no post-processing ❌
+I am challenging myself to replicate all graphics as close as possible entirely in R using ```#ggplot2```  with no post-processing.

 Follow along on [mastodon](https://vis.social/@mollykuhs) or [bluesky](https://bsky.app/profile/kuhs.bsky.social)